FriedrichRezner/kmip-health-checker/README.md

 the [kmip-go](https://github.com/ThalesGroup/kmip-go) library.

 It dynamically creates and then deletes a number of keys on a KMIP server to verify that it is working properly.
-A use case would be to deploy it in an environment with a KMIP server and setup an external health check to ensure that a KMIP server is functioning properly.
+A use case would be to deploy it in an environment with a KMIP server to setup an external health check to ensure that a KMIP server is functioning properly.

 ## Example

 A fully configured, ready-to-run example repository using `pykmip` as the KMIP server can be found [here](https://github.com/FriedrichRezner/kmip-health-checker-example).

-## Prerequisites

 ## Getting Started